glennhenry/cs-notes/docs/operating-system/09-memory-management/memory-management.md

 #### Advantages & Disadvantages

-Paging has some advantages, paging make it possible to swap memory.
-Pages that are not currently needed can be temporarily swapped out to disk storage, freeing up physical memory for other pages or processes.
+Paging make it possible to swap memory, pages that are not currently needed can be temporarily swapped out to disk storage.
+By swapping out unnecessary pages to disk, the system can free up valuable space in the main memory for other processes or programs.

 Each page in virtual memory can be assigned access permissions, such as read-only or read-write, this increase memory protection between processes.

-The division of memory into pages lead to potential [internal fragmentation](#fragmentation), when the process does not utilize all memory within a page.
+However, the division of memory into pages lead to potential [internal fragmentation](#fragmentation), when the process does not utilize all memory within a page.
 Unused portion of the page is wasted and cannot be allocated to other processes.

 :::tip
 In the mapping between virtual and physical memory, file can also be mapped into the virtual memory address space of a process.
 This technique is called **memory-mapped files**, it enables process to access the contents of a file as if it were a block of memory, providing an efficient way to read from and write to files.